-CHSD 218 offers a range of individualized services and programs within the educational setting based on a child’s individual needs.
-The continuum of services refers to in-district and out-of-district placements.
-The district works collaboratively with the Eisenhower Cooperative and other private schools to efficiently meet the needs of students in the community who require these special services.
+Community High School District 218 is committed to providing quality specially designed instruction to meet students' academic, organizational, behavioral, social, emotional, functional, communicative, physical, sensory, vocational, and technological needs.
+We offer a wide range of programming and services within the educational setting based on a student's needs.
+We value our students receiving an education, whenever possible, with their in-district peers.
+The continuum of services refers to our in-district and out-of-district programming.
+When our district cannot meet the needs of an individual student we work collaboratively with the Eisenhower Cooperative and other private schools to efficiently meet the needs of students in the community who require these special services.

-218 Continuum of Services from the Least Restrictive Environment to the most restrictive settings:
+218 Continuum of Services within the home schools (from least to most restrictive setting):

 - Residential Programming